Doxycycline: Indications for Gram-positive bacteria

 Some Gram-positive bacteria have developed resistance to doxycycline.
-Up to 44% of Streptococcus pyogenes and up to 74% of S. faecalis specimens have developed resistance to the tetracycline group of antibiotics.
-When bacteriologic testing indicates appropriate susceptibility to the drug, doxycycline may be used to treat these infections caused by Gram-positive bacteria:
+Tetracycline resistance rates vary by geographic region; for example, resistance in Streptococcus pyogenes ranges from about 1% in Sweden to over 80% in China, and a pooled global resistance rate of approximately 67% has been reported for Enterococcus faecalis.
+When bacteriologic susceptibility testing indicates appropriate susceptibility to the drug, doxycycline may be used to treat these infections caused by Gram-positive bacteria: